gongahkia/personal-wiki/bach1/cultures/week2.md

 **So...**

 Asians so deeply affected can claim this American Pacific History, not forgetting their roots, but absorbing the good of American ideals (Capitalism, Justice and Democracy) and move forward with their story.
-* Moving forward from Trauma and not being stuck in it
+* Moving forward from Trauma and not being stuck in it by absorbing the history as a part of ourselves

 ### 4. `Why Karen Carpenter Matters - Made in America`